rrelyea/repro-NuGetAuth/readme.md

 ## Clean and try again
 To clean up and try your authenticated scenario again:

-Make sure the assets file is deleted, or restore won't run.
+Make sure the assets file is deleted, or restore won't need to run:

 `rd src\rrelyea.authTestApp\obj -r`

-Clear NuGet's http cache and global package folder (customized to be in .packages\ via nuget.config) `dotnet nuget locals -c all`
+Clear NuGet's http cache and global package folder (customized to be in .packages\ via nuget.config):

+`dotnet nuget locals -c all`

 If using AACP (azure artifacts credential provider), make sure to remove the sessionTokenCache, if you are trying to test from scratch:

 `del %LocalAppData%\MicrosoftCredentialProvider\SessionTokenCache.dat`